thedekerone/capstone-html/README.md

 # The Next Web responsive clone

-> this is a responsive clone of the The Next Web landing.
+> this is a responsive pet shelter finder website.

 ![screenshot](img/screenshot.png)